 4.5.3 Threshold Crossing notifications

-This clause presents a list of notifications, defined in [27], that a MnS consumer can receive.
+This clause presents a list of notifications, defined in [27], that a MnS Producer can send.
 The notification header attribute objectClass/objectInstance, defined in [3], captures the DN of an instance of an IOC defined in the present document.